ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 Below the map and video feed is a toggleable switch to change the mode of the vehicle between manual and autonomous navigation.
 There is also a Stop button that causes the vehicle to stop moving as quickly as possible, to be used in an emergency situation.
-In order to aid in navigation, there will also be buttons to begin directional instructions for manual mode.
 These directional instructions will also be used to help the vehicle navigate autonomously.
-Waypoints are able to be placed on the map to give instructions on where the vehicle needs to go in both manual and autonomous mode.
-There will also be some vehicle statistics displayed below the camera feed, such as temperature of the vehicle, which will be used to tell when the vehicle is about to overheat.
+There will also be some vehicle statistics displayed below the camera feed,such as temperature of the vehicle, which will be used to tell when the vehicle is about to overheat.
 Heading, which will aid in navigation, and battery level, to tell when the vehicle will lose power.

 ### Role